Leptin and Sleep

 • Turn the heat down.
 I often sleep with the windows open even in the winter; I sleep the best at about 57 degrees.

 • Add in natural supplements.
 I suggest taking them 1 hour before bed to calm your body down and shut off that “brain chatter” of events from the day.

 If these healthy habits don’t solve your insomnia, I and millions of Americans use 400 to 800 mg of Magnesium Glycinate at bedtime.
 This mineral is a natural muscle relaxant and can help calm anxiety, both of which help with sleep.
-“The Magnesium Miracle” is an amazing book that explains in detail.
-If this does not work, then it is time to contact a health professional or myself to inquire about progesterone cream, 5-HTP or l-tryptophan or melatonin patches.
-These are effective and natural ways to improve sleep.
 We are all pressed for time but I encourage you to find eight hours for sleep to maximize energy, mood, mental focus and metabolism.
 It is the easiest way to maximize our health, no painful exercises required.